Search

 The Deepdene Trail

 We offer guided walks around the Deepdene Trail during the year.
 Tickets are £5.00 (under 12’s free) and can be booked below.
 Well behaved dogs on leads are very welcome on these walks.
 Hot drinks and snacks are available from Dorking Golf Club at the end of the walk.
 Please note – no physical tickets will be issued, please meet your guide at Dorking Golf Club 10 minutes before the start of your tour which will begin promptly.
 Please wear sensible footwear.
-The walk is not weather dependant, so do wear appropriate clothes.
+The walk is not weather dependent, so do wear appropriate clothes.
 The walk takes around 90 minutes, and is led at a comfortable pace, to accommodate all abilities.
 We recommend allowing extra time just in case the tour takes longer.

 Tickets are £5.00.